Hydrospheredata/hydro-serving/docs/src/main/paradox/how-to/write-resource-definitions.md

 ## HostSelector

-HostSelector gives an ability to set environment requirements for your model deployment.
+HostSelector (or deployment configuration) gives an ability to set environment requirements for your model deployment.
 Your model uses GPU?
 Maybe you want some experimental ARM64 version?
 Other requirements?
 This resource is for you.

-Having said that, it's not fully implemented, since it depends on cluster infrastructure and cloud provider.
+Having said that, it's not fully implemented since it depends on cluster infrastructure and cloud provider.
+Will be available in the upcoming releases.

-We will let you know when it is ready. ;)